JamesNurdin/ECO-LEAF/timelog.md

 * *1.5 Hours* Continued on with exploring the LEAF architecture and finished working on my own example using the two provided ones for help, in particular created two linked nodes so far with power monitors between them, plan to create a custom application that uses these nodes as a source and sink.
 * *1 Hour* changed the model to reflect a more advanced infrastructure and application, also introduced error catchment when pulling national grid carbon intensities
 ### 2nd October 2023
-* *1 Hour* Started on the presentation for Lauritz to show progress of this week's work, also showing him my understanding of the LEAF API, in preparation I also went over the LEAF paper and API
+* *1 Hour* Started on the presentation for Lauritz to show progress of this week's work, also showing him my understanding of the LEAF API; in preparation I also went over the LEAF paper and API
 * *0.5 Hours* Planned a quick timeline to how the following weeks should proceed as
 ### 3rd October 2023
 * *1.5 Hours* Finished the PowerPoint presentation in preparation for the meeting tomorrow, sent it to Lauritz to review beforehand along with the custom example that was worked on.
 ### 4th October 2023
-* *1 Hour* Met with Lauritz and presented the PowerPoint demonstrating the work done, discussed the work to get done by next meeting and concluded that the PowerPoints aren't needed and shouldn't be prioritised but can be used during meetings to help workflow.
-In addition to this recorded the minutes and updated the respective moodle page.
+* *1 Hour* Met with Lauritz and presented the PowerPoint demonstrating the work done, discussed the work to get done by the next meeting and concluded that the PowerPoints aren't needed and shouldn't be prioritised but can be used during meetings to help workflow.
+In addition to this, recorded the minutes and updated the respective Moodle page.
 ### 7th October 2023
-* *3 Hours* Researched three valid data sets for the three main power sources that will be used to reference potential power models in the project, the three are the UK power grid, Ireland's offshore wind generation and a various sites of London with solar energy readings.
+* *3 Hours* Researched three valid data sets for the three main power sources that will be used to reference potential power models in the project, the three are the UK power grid, Ireland's offshore wind generation and various sites in London with solar energy readings.
 ### 8th October 2023
-* *2 Hours* Initial research and exploring into the background for the accurate example; idea will be a local content distribution network, in particular the idea works around "users" sending data to these cache sites throughout the day with peaks occurring towards the evening
+* *2 Hours* Initial research and exploring into the background for an accurate example; an idea will be a local content distribution network.
+In particular, the idea works around "users" sending data to these cache sites throughout the day with peaks occurring towards the evening

 ## Week 4
 ### 9th October 2023
-* *2 Hours* Started planning on a potential working example by determining the infrastructure of the network, in particular it will have various caches that will allow for data to be stored into locally, there will be a probability associated if these caches can store data if it fails to do so (indicating that the cache is full) it will move to the next until finally storing the data to the cloud
+* *2 Hours* Started planning on a potential working example by determining the infrastructure of the network.
+In particular, it will have various caches that will allow for data to be stored into locally, there will be a probability associated if these caches can store data if it fails to do so (indicating that the cache is full) it will move to the next until finally storing the data to the cloud
-* *4.5 Hours* Worked on creating the infrastructure for the example, plan is for tomorrow to finish off the application and placement strategy for the tasks.
+* *4.5 Hours* Worked on creating the infrastructure for the main example.
+Plan is for tomorrow to finish off the application and placement strategy for the tasks.
 It should work by randomly assigning an application to a work station and then a submission should be sent from the workstation to a cache which "determines" if the data can be stored, if not then the request should be furthered to the cloud where the result should then be returned to the user.
 ### 10th October 2023
 * *5 Hours* Had to spend most of the day trying to get the application which I created today to work with the infrastructure from yesterday, had an issue with connecting the app to the infrastructure, after a closer inspection the issue came from the Orchestrator class being needed to place the app onto the infrastructure.
 Finally, got it working with some tweaks.
 ### 11th October 2023
-* *1 Hour* Had the weekly meeting with Lauritz and planned on what to do before the next meeting, this week I am going to be going over some more datasets and again refining the example so that this time the context is a little less exact and more justifiable, in addition to this I will also be working on starting the extended version of LEAF.
+* *1 Hour* Had the weekly meeting with Lauritz and planned on what to do before the next meeting.
+This week I am going to be going over some more datasets and again refining the example so that this time the context is a little less exact and more justifiable, in addition to this I will also be working on starting the extended version of LEAF.
 ### 14th October 2023
-* *2 Hours* Went through the provided paper on federated learning and started planning the rework to the example
+* *2 Hours* Went through the provided paper on federated learning and started planning the rework of the example
 ### 15th October 2023
 * *2.5 Hours* Started work on the latest example in which there are two main classes of user infrastructure nodes, based on the FedZero paper provided by Lauritz they are single and multi users (silos) where multi-users have a power consumption and processing power of multiple users, before working on more I also retrieved some data from solcast to check that I was able to and was able to download 5 years of solar data for Glasgow, this is not what I will use just more rather a test